Skip to main content

 Work hours

-Working more than 40 hours per week is not recommended, especially in your 3rd trimester.
+Working more than 40 hours per week is not recommended, especially in your third trimester.

 Night shifts

-If this is not possible, your employer must give you employee leave, including health and safety leave or extend your maternity leave.
+If this is not possible, your employer must give you paid leave.
+This could be health and safety leave with benefit or extended maternity leave.

-Fathers can also take paid time off to attend the last 2 classes in the set of antenatal classes.
+Fathers can also take paid time off to attend the last 2 antenatal classes before your baby is born.

 Slaintecare logo